seokjoon27/tp/docs/UserGuide.md

 ## Target Users

-Tutorhub is designed for **private tutors and small tuition centers** who manage multiple students and parents.
+Tutorhub is designed for **private tutors** who manage multiple students and parents.
 With Tutorhub, you can:
 - Add or edit student and parent details instantly
 - Track payment statuses at a glance